richardmonteslemus/underwater_color_correct/README.md

 The scripts in this repository acompany a protocol for color correcting digital underwater reef images obtained by the [Connolly Lab](https://striresearch.si.edu/connolly-lab/).

 The purpose of these scripts are to produce reef images free from water distortion.
 Inconsistent water conditions vary the color of coral.
 This makes it challenging to establish a standard color threshold for bleached coral, thus making it difficult to compare bleaching rates across time and sites.
-The scripts in this protocol applying underwater colorimetry methods to recover true reef colors and adresses this issue.
+The scripts in this protocol apply underwater colorimetry methods to recover true reef colors and adresses this issue.